cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 | AUTH0_CALLBACK_URL    | The callback url for your application (see "Setting the callback url" below)     |
 | SALT                  | A secret string used to encrypt user `sub` values (see "Setting the salt" below) |

-For each key, you can find the corresponding value in your Auth0 application settings page, and using `wrangler secret`, you can set it directly in the command-line:
+For each key, you can find the corresponding value in your Auth0 application settings page.
+Using `wrangler secret`, you can set it directly in the command-line:

 ```sh
 $ wrangler secret put AUTH0_DOMAIN